 Consistent exposure to violence and stress can lead to the development of problem behaviors, gang/clique engagement, and diminished quality of life.
 African American and Latino-American youth living in low income urban families and communities are most affected by these daily social and economic disadvantages.
 Positive relationships with significant adults and peers, and the development of protective coping factors foster resilience in these youth.
 The lab is currently engaged in a cross-age peer mentoring project in many of Chicago's high violence, low income communities.
-The lab was also recently engaged in a collaboration with CeaseFire and Enlace in two projects summarized below.
+The lab was also previously engaged in a collaboration with CeaseFire and Enlace in two projects summarized below.

 The ongoing and primary lab project is evaluating the effectiveness of community based cross-age mentoring to reduce negative outcomes related to violence exposure/engagement and promote positive development among African-American and Latino youth living in high-risk environments.
 This mentoring program has been dubbed "Saving Lives, Inspiring Youth" or S.L.I.Y. following feedback from lab members and participants in the program.
 Cross-age peer mentoring programs have been found to overcome the problems and ineffectiveness of other types of mentoring programs and are important to further evaluate.
 Click here to learn more about the mentoring project.